c-argus/kids-in-the-kitchen/README.md

 * To test navigation and responsive tools, the website was shared with friends and family of different ages and different levels of computer/smart device knowledge.
 There were no issues idenfied regarding the simplicity of navigating the website.
 * The testers also verified that all buttons and links works as expected.

+### Compatibility Testing

+* The website was tested for responsiveness on Chrome DevTools.
+Different viewport sizes were simulated ranging from as small as iPhone 5 (320px) to large desktop sizes (1200px and above).

+* Browser Compatibility
+  - The website was tested in different browsers, it works as expected in Firefox, Chrome, Brave and Safari.